Fquico1999/gia_trainer/README.md

 # GIA Practice Tool

 A desktop application built with Python and Tkinter to practice for GIA-style cognitive aptitude tests.
+The interface now launches in fullscreen with a dark theme and larger, centered controls for easier use.

 ## Features